 Since I had no idea how I was meant to play it, I just played what sounded good to me.
 Same deal with poetry.

-I jumped around all over the book and each poem launched me into a quest for more poetry like this.
+I jumped around all over the poetry book and each poem launched me into a quest for more poetry like this one.
 I had been force-fed Wilfred Owen at school but reading him of my own accord felt reckless, revolutionary.
-After six years in the navy, I had to read poetry to find out what war was about.
+After six years in the Royal Navy, I had to read poetry to find out what war was about.

 I have, again, no recollection of why I decided that I should learn The Rime of the Ancient Mariner by heart but I gave up after about 75 verses.
 I was heartbroken when my new team at work decided that Team Albatross was too gloomy for a team name.
 They must not have read Coleridge (or heard the song).